-Any student in grades 9-12 may participate in the Student Council.
+Any student in grades 6-12 may run to be a Student Council Representative.
+Elections for Student Council Representatives happen in September and students are elected by their peers.
 The Student Council will meet and provide notification of findings or action taken based on concerns that are brought to their attention.